 Instead of this?

-My addictive salivation for emotional junk food instead of healthy food fascinated me, so I started doing some research.
+My addiction to emotional eating instead of following a balanced diet fascinated me, so I started doing some research.

 I found my answer in this article from the Food Addiction Institute which says that “humans produce opioids – the chemically active ingredient in heroin, cocaine and other narcotics – as a derivative of the digestion of excess sugars and fats.”

 The plain English version: